 By Lauren Tjaden

-Cape San Blas is a 17-mile peninsula nestled between St. Joseph Bay and the Gulf of Mexico on Northwest Florida’s Forgotten Coast.
-There are tons of Cape San Blas activities that offer peace, seclusion and empty sweeps of sugar sand.
+Cape San Blas is a 17-mile peninsula nestled between St. Joseph Bay and the Gulf of Mexico on Northwest Florida’s Forgotten Coast, with activities that offer peace, seclusion and empty sweeps of sugar sand.
 It’s a place to reconnect with nature, family and friends.

 St. Joseph Peninsula State Park, which encompasses the north end of the Cape, is home to one of the most highly acclaimed beaches in the nation.
 But almost anywhere on the peninsula, you’ll have expanses of soft, white sand and emerald-hued waters practically to yourself.